NasirSethe/Mobile-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank fellow micronauts and MV team on this journey.
+> I would like to thank fellow micronauts and MV family on this journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>